-Pursuant to Section 373.236, F.S., Wwhen requested by an applicant, a consumptive use permit shall have a duration of 20 years, or as provided by Section 373.236, F.S., if the applicant demonstrates reasonable assurance that the proposed use meets the conditions for issuance for the requested duration; otherwise, permits may be issued for a shorter duration that reflects the time period for which such reasonable assurances can be provided.
-This determination shall be made pursuant to requirements in Chapters 40E-2 and 40E-20, F.A.C., as applicable, and this Subsection Section.
+When requested by an applicant, a consumptive use permit shall have a duration of 20 years, or as provided by Section 373.236, F.S., if the applicant demonstrates reasonable assurance that the proposed use meets the conditions for issuance for the requested duration; otherwise, permits may be issued for a shorter duration that reflects the time period for which such reasonable assurances can be provided.
+This determination shall be made pursuant to requirements in Chapter 40E-2, F.A.C., as applicable, and this Subsection.